Diana Fuss

 Diana Fuss is a professor of literature, film and feminist studies.
-She serves as Louis W. Fairchild Class of ‘24 Professor of English at Princeton University.
+She serves as Louis W. Fairchild Class of ‘24 Professor of English at Princeton University, New Jersey, United States.

-Fuss earned her PhD in English and Semiotics from Brown University in 1988 and then joined the Princeton faculty.
+Fuss earned her PhD in English and Semiotics from Brown University, Rhode Island, in 1988 and then joined the Princeton faculty.

 Her book The Sense of an Interior won the MLA James Russell Lowell Prize for outstanding scholarly book of the year.
 Her edited collection Inside/Out won both the ALA and VLS best book awards.

 The Pocket Instructor offers a collection of 101 exercises for the college classroom.